lindell/aoc-loader/README.md

 });
 ```

-If no `sessionCookie` is provided, aoc-loander will try to get i from the `AOC_SESSION` environment variable.
-This is recomended the recomended way of using this package.
+If no `sessionCookie` is provided, aoc-loader will try to get i from the `AOC_SESSION` environment variable.
+This is recommended the recommended way of using this package.

 ## Get the session cookie